-This client cash has been transferred off balance sheet, according to the announcement No. 12/2016 of the Hellenic Accounting and Auditing Standards Oversight Board called "Accounting treatment of client credit balances held by securities on bank accounts", by which the company is no longer obliged to present on balance sheet since those are considered not assets of the company according to the recognition criteria of the International Financial Reporting Standards, the current legislation for securities and also the European Directive 91/674.
+This client cash has been transferred off balance sheet, according to the announcement No. 12/2016 of the Hellenic Accounting and Auditing Standards Oversight Board and in addition to that, according to protocol N.3127/9.8.2016 disclosure by the Exchange Committee, by which the company is no longer obliged to present on balance sheet since those are considered not assets of the company according to the recognition criteria of the International Financial Reporting Standards, the current legislation for securities and also the European Directive 91/674.

-Those cash balances of the clients of the company came up to € 25.199.524 as at 31.12.2017 and to € 22.983.817 at 31.12.2016, respectively.
+Those cash balances of the clients of the company came up to \in 23.942.690 as at 31.12.2018 and to \in 25.199.524 at 31.12.2017, respectively.